 Sometimes the plumbing problems in your home will require more than just plungers and wrenches.
 You may need to do more extensive work in these cases.
 Tubing cutters and plumbing tape are fantastic tools to have in situations like this.
 A tubing cutter, which looks like a C-clamp, is a simple tool to cut copper piping.
 It’s fantastic since it’s simple to use and produces a clean cut, which aids in forming a tight seal when inserting the pipe into a fitting.

 QWORK Heavy Duty Steel Pipe Cutter, 1/8-inch to 2-inch capacity.
 Larger capacity is available.
-Take a closer look > Click Here
+See It At Amazon Click Here

 Plumbing tape, on the other hand, is a thin white tape material.
 The other name for it is Teflon tape.
 You can use this tape to seal the threads on a leaking pipe.